 As a dental worker or health worker, you can make a great difference in the well-being of both the person with HIV and his or her family.
-Take a special interest in them and help them find ways to get the care and companionship they need.
+Take a special interest in them and help them find ways to get the medicines, food, care, and support they need.
+You can find more information in Hesperian's Helping Children Live with HIV.